kyma-project/kyma/docs/serverless-v2/08-03-bind-service-instance.md

 3. Select the Redis service from the **Service Instance** drop-down list, add `REDIS_` as **Prefix for injected variables**, and make sure **Create new Secret** is checked.
 4. Select **Create** to confirm changes.

     You will see the `Service Binding creating...` message and the binding available under the **Service Bindings** section in your lambda, along with **Environment Variable Names**.

-    > **NOTE:** The **Prefix for injected variables** field is optional.
+The **Prefix for injected variables** field is optional.
 It adds a prefix to all environment variables injected by a given Secret from the Service Binding to the lambda.
 In our example, the prefix is set to `REDIS_`, so all environmental variables will follow the `REDIS_{env}` naming pattern.

 > **TIP:** It is considered good practice to use prefixes for environment variables.
 In some cases, a lambda must use several instances of a given Service Class.
 Prefixes allow you to distinguish between instances and make sure that one Secret does not overwrite another one.

     </details>
 </div>